Commission on Disabilities

 We are especially proud of our Memorial Scholarship Programs that disperse financial scholarships to students and veterans with disabilities who are pursuing a higher education.
 Donations to the Bernard Siegel / Bill Tainter, Ernest T. Hamilton, Jr., Veteran and Ruben Anthony Rios, Art Scholarship Programs are tax deductible.
 We encourage your participation.

 Consistent with our charge, our Mission Statement is “To advocate and represent the best interest of people with disabilities, promote equal access to all County resources and services, and lead a barrier free environment to an independent community life and activities.
 The Commission works to promote inclusion, provides educational opportunities, and champions the needs of all.”

 The Commission on Disabilities meets every third Wednesday of the month at 1:00 p.m.
-Meetings are held in room 374-A of the Kenneth Hahn Hall of Administration at 500 West Temple Street in Downtown Los Angeles, California 90012.
+Meetings are held at 510 S. Vermont Avenue, Terrace Level (9th Floor) Los Angeles, California 90020.
 The public is welcome to attend.